 You do not need to be a scholar to attend.
 The morning and evening lectures are given by our consortium member faculty and sometimes invited guest faculty.
-These speakers are sharing important scholarly research while the afternoon talks are generally lighter and cover more general topics of the Victorian era.
+These speakers are sharing important scholarly research, while the afternoon talks are generally lighter and cover more general topics of the Victorian era.
 We try to offer activities for everyone, but please be aware that certain programs are restricted to our member faculty and grads as a privilege of membership.
 If you are a scholar from a non-member school, you are encouraged to attend the 19th-Century Seminar and share your research with colleagues.
-We also offer a daily workshop for high school teachers as an opportunity to share teaching materials and strategies related to several 19th-C novels.
+We also offer a workshop for high school teachers as an opportunity to share teaching materials and strategies related to several 19th-Century novels.
 High school students are welcome to attend the daily undergraduate seminar.

 Many folks used to warmer nighttime temperatures are surprised at how cold it feels at night here.
 The temperatures usually fall into the 50s at night, but can feel colder due to the marine influence.
 Even if it's 100 degrees when you're packing to leave, do not forget your jacket!
-You'll thank me later.

 The atmosphere at the Universe and in Santa Cruz, is very casual and comfortable.
 Do bring shoes that are comfortable for walking.
 UCSC is full of trails both paved and not, and there are few flat areas.